endofzero/Minecraft-Sheller/README.md

 ##### ./minecraft.sh
 Without arguments, the script will resume the server screen.
-(If you want to close the screen without shutting down the server, use CTRL+A then press D to detatch the screen)
+(If you want to close the screen without shutting down the server, use CTRL+A then press D to detach the screen)
 ##### ./minecraft.sh status
 Tells you if the servers seems to be running, or not.
 ##### ./minecraft.sh start [force]